AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 Now confirm the password.

 {{% notice warning %}}
-Again, please don't use these weak password in production.
+Again, please don't use these weak passwords like this in production.
 Sadly I still find passwords like these on almost all my internal assessments.
 {{% /notice %}}

 ![](new_vm_24.png)